 It is therefore timely to ask whether the State Service’s capability, culture and current operating model are best suited to meet the needs of the ever-changing nature of Tasmania.
 Given how significantly COVID-19 has changed the world and Tasmania, there is an even stronger need to ensure the State Service is well-equipped to meet these changing needs.

-Dr Ian Watt AC will lead the Review.
+Dr Ian Watt AC is leading the Review.
 Dr Watt is a highly experienced former senior public servant with the Australian Government.
-Dr Watt will report to the Premier and Treasurer on his findings.
+Dr Watt reports to the Premier and Treasurer on his findings.

 A Project Team in the Department of Premier and Cabinet supports the Review.

 The Review will focus primarily on the governing framework of the Tasmanian State Service.
 The scope of the Review is set out in the Terms of Reference.